Vacancy tax

 A vacancy tax is a type of excise, or use tax, on properties, either commercial or residential, that are unoccupied or vacant, for a specified amount of time.

 Jurisdictions may choose to implement vacancy taxes as a means to incentivize property usage, increase housing supply in areas with high residential vacancy rates, disincentivize real estate speculation, and to incentivize landlords to lower rents sufficiently to fill empty commercial or residential properties.

 Depending on the jurisdiction and specific implementation, these taxes may apply to any combination of seasonal "vacation" homes, empty investment properties, unoccupied rental units, or commercial properties.
+Commercial taxes are generally rarer than residential taxes.

+Discussion

+The Wall Street Journal interviewed housing experts who felt that taxes on vacant and underused could have modest positive effects on returning housing to productive use and raising revenue, but was limited in what it could achieve since there typically is not that much vacant or underused housing.

 United States

-Vacancy taxes, or their functional equivalents, have existed in the United States since at least 1982.
+Vacancy taxes have existed in the United States since at least 2018.

-Utah

-Utah has had a functional vacancy tax since 1982.
-The state exempts 45% of a property's taxable value, applicable only to residential properties "used as a primary residence for 183 or more consecutive calendar days during the calendar year."

 Washington D.C.

-Washington, D.C. assesses an annual tax of 5-10% of property values on vacant or blighted properties since 2010.
+Washington, D.C. assesses an annual tax on commercial or residential properties that amounts to 5% of the assessed property value on vacant properties or a 10% annual tax on the value of blighted properties since 2018.

+Rhode Island

+Starting July 1, 2026, vacation homes in Rhode Island (those used less than 183 days per year) will face an additional property tax on the value of their homes above $1 million.
+Funding is earmarked for low-income housing tax credits.

+California

 Oakland, CA

-The City of Oakland, California assesses an annual tax of $3,000 to $6,000 on vacant property.
+The City of Oakland, California started assessing an annual tax of $3,000 per condo and $6,000 per parcel on vacant property after a 2018 ballot measure passed with 70% voter approval.
 A property is considered "vacant" if it is "in use less than fifty (50) days in a calendar year," and not subject to any of ten (10) exemptions.
-Oakland's vacancy tax, Measure W, was passed in 2018 with 70% voter approval.
-Oakland's of vacant parcels declined 3% after the taxes first year.
+The tax is unusual in that it is a flat tax and not a percentage of the property's value, so it brings it less revenue than in other cities with a vacancy tax.
+As of 2026, most parcels paying the tax are concentrated primarily on undeveloped land in wealthier and hillier neighborhoods where development is more challenging though that figure counts a 50-unit building the same as a small empty parcel.

 Berkeley, CA

-The City of Berkeley, California assesses an annual tax of $3000-$6000 on residential units occupied less than 183 days per year.
-Berkeley's vacancy tax, Measure M, was passed in 2018 with 65% voter approval.
+Starting in 2024, the City of Berkeley, California began assessing an annual tax of $3,000 on residential units occupied less than 183 days per year and increasing to $6,000 for the subsequent year and $12,000 for the year after that.
+Berkeley's vacancy tax, Measure M, was passed in 2022 with 65% voter approval.
+Some owners have been withholding taxes to see if the San Francisco measure was struck down in court.